 Now on my view, tragedy served two primary functions in Athens: to educate, but also to persuade.
 Its entertaining aspects were a means to facilitate these primary functions.

 The medium provided a way to introduce new ideas to the public — not so different from the way that sci-fi movies now often introduce new ideas to its audiences.
 Sometimes the new idea was simply an insightful perspective on contemporary socio-political situations.
-The principle of this educative aspect of tragedy is the belief that a person who can see both sides of an issue is in a better position to make sensitive and meaningful contributions to the issue or relationship, than a person who can only see their own point of view.
+The principle of this educative aspect of tragedy is the belief that a person who can see both sides of an issue is in a better position to make sensitive and meaningful contributions to a relationship that one is party to or an important issue that concerns them, than a person who can only see their own point of view.

 Tragedy’s other primary function was to persuade the public.
 Since Athens was a democracy, her citizens were not accustomed to being commanded by masters and rulers.
 As individual citizens, they each had a right to speak and to be heard in an assembly of fellow citizens.
 Important matters of state relating to war and law, were decided by the votes of the people.
 In short, Athens was ruled by her people.
 Still, Athens was not without her share of individuals from powerful families who occasionally attempted to exert their influence over the city.
 And one of the most peaceful ways of doing this was to finance the work of a like-minded playwright whose mastery with words could tug at the heart-strings of the public.
 Persuasion is a subtle art.